-Table 5-1: Summary of wireline logs and associated parameters of logging tools to be run before and after surface casing during drilling of injection well. ....
-7 Table 5-2: Summary of wireline logs and associated parameters of logging tools to be run before and after intermediate casing during drilling of injection well. ....
-8 Table 5-3: Summary of wireline logs and associated parameters of logging tools to be run before and after long string casing during drilling of injection well.....
-9 Table 5-4: Tentative injection well drilling schedule based on offset information.....
+Table 5-1: Summary of wireline logs and associated parameters of logging tools to be run before and after surface casing in the injection well.....
+7 Table 5-2: Summary of wireline logs and associated parameters of logging tools to be run before and after intermediate casing in the injection well. ....
+8 Table 5-3: Summary of wireline logs and associated parameters of logging tools to be run before and after long string casing in the injection well. ....
+9 Table 5-4: Tentative injection well drilling schedule. ....
 13

-5.0 Pre-Operational Testing Program
+5.0 Pre-Operational Formation Testing Program